 For prospective exchange students | Student life in Vienna

-This page provides some general information about life in Vienna and at WU to help you decide if WU is a good fit for you and your exchange experience.
+This page provides general information about life in Vienna and at WU.
+It is supposed to help you to decide if WU is a good fit for you and your exchange experience.

 Please note that you need to submit your application for an exchange spot at WU at your home university.
-For information about the application procedure, and any further requirements, please contact your university’s international office.
+For information about the application procedure and further requirements, please contact your university’s international office.

 If you have already been nominated for an exchange semester at WU, please visit this page.

 - Studying at WU (campus, course offer, housing)

 - Useful links